multiply-org/sar-pre-processing/README.md

 The [SenSARP specific documentation](https://multiply-sar-pre-processing.readthedocs.io/en/master/) is hosted on ReadTheDocs.
 It is part of the [MULTIPLY core documentation](http://multiply.readthedocs.io/).
 Please find the pdf version of the SenSARP documentation [here](https://multiply-sar-pre-processing.readthedocs.io/_/downloads/en/master/pdf/) and for the MULTIPLY platform [here](https://readthedocs.org/projects/multiply/downloads/pdf/latest/).
 SenSARP is a pipeline to pre-process Sentinel-1 SLC data by using ESA SNAP Sentinel-1 Toolbox.
+Expert users can adapt the default pre-processing chain to their needs and benefit from functionalities provided by SenSARP.

 ## Statement of need